tocttou/hacker-blog/_posts/2020-9-15-Legal-Systems.md

 One day, an official noted that the number of forecasts a case required could itself be predicted.
 On that day, the meta-forecaster was born.
 The jurisdiction of the meta-forecaster expanded rapidly.
 Police's search for evidence was soon aided by meta-predictions about predictions conditional on search locations.
 Forecaster calibration monitoring was supplemented by meta-predictions about calibration.
 System improvements were hastened by meta-predictions about the number of forecasters that would be required.

-Another day, an official noted that meta-forecaster implied the possibility of a meta-meta-forecaster.
-Metsa-meta-forecasting was much the same as meta-forecasting; infinite regression was avoided.
+Another day, an official noted that the meta-forecaster implied the possibility of a meta-meta-forecaster.
+Meta-meta-forecasting was much the same as meta-forecasting; infinite regression was avoided.
 However, the scope of the forecasting apparatus grew until all citizens were under its employ.

 There are no longer citizens that break laws.
 The original purpose of the forecasting apparatus has been lost.
 All that remains of Metaculus is a recursive tangle that is perfect at predicting itself, predicting predictions of itself, predictions predictions of predictions of itself, ...